bdickason/shots/README.md

 # Running Tests

-We use [mocha](http://github.com/visionmedia/mocha) for our server-side tests.
+We use [mocha](http://visionmedia.github.io/mocha/) for our server-side tests.

-To install mocha, type:
-`sudo npm install -g mocha`

 To run the test suite type:
-`mocha server/test` from the base project directory
+`grunt tests` from the base project directory

 Do not push to `master` with failing tests. `master` must always be deployable (but not deplorable).